software-mansion/react-native-gesture-handler/docs/docs/handler-pan.md

 ### `velocityX`

-Velocity of the pan gesture along the X axis in the current moment.
+Velocity of the pan gesture along the X-axis in the current moment.
 The value is expressed in point units per second.

 ### `velocityY`